A Study to Test How Effective Belumosudil Tablets Are for Treating Adult Participants With Chronic Lung Allograft Dysfunction

 Inclusion Criteria:

-• Participants who have received at least 8 weeks of azithromycin
+- Participants who have received at least 8 weeks of azithromycin (≥250 mg/day, at least 3 times a week) prior to randomization

 Exclusion Criteria:

-• Lung function decline that can be explained by non-CLAD causes including but not limited to acute lung allograft rejection (>A1), antibody-mediated rejection within 4 weeks of screening, airway stenosis, or tracheobronchomalacia
+- Lung function decline that can be explained by non-CLAD causes including but not limited to acute lung allograft rejection (>A1), antibody-mediated rejection, airway stenosis, or tracheobronchomalacia